-0006 Understand effective instructional practices for promoting success in the general curriculum for students with mild to moderate disabilities.
+Understand effective instructional practices for promoting success in the general curriculum for students with mild to moderate disabilities.

-- 6.1 Demonstrate knowledge of national, state, and local curriculum standards and the scope and sequence of the general curriculum, including grade-level content-area curricula. - 6.2 Demonstrate the ability to prepare and organize materials to implement daily lesson plans, provide instructional accommodations and modifications, differentiate instruction, and make responsive adjustments to instruction based on ongoing observations and formative or summative assessment data, according to the needs of students with mild to moderate disabilities. - 6.3 Demonstrate the ability to apply the principles of universal design for learning (UDL) in regard to instructional planning and delivery for students with mild to moderate disabilities. - 6.4 Demonstrate the ability to apply strategies for developing and selecting specialized instructional content, resources, and technologies for students with mild to moderate disabilities that respond to students' cultural, linguistic, and gender differences; learning strengths; and academic and social abilities, attitudes, interests, and values. - 6.5 Apply knowledge of research-supported methods for providing reading and written language instruction to all students with mild to moderate disabilities. - 6.6 Apply knowledge of research-supported methods for providing mathematics instruction to all students with mild to moderate disabilities. - 6.7 Apply knowledge of research-supported methods for providing science and social studies instruction to all students with mild to moderate disabilities. - 6.8 Demonstrate knowledge of methods for teaching students with mild to moderate disabilities learning strategies for addressing areas of need in perception, attention, language processing, memory, and retrieval as well as methods for teaching students to use self-assessment, problem-solving, and other cognitive strategies to meet their needs. - 6.9 Demonstrate knowledge of effective strategies for teaching essential concepts, vocabulary, and content across the general curriculum; for facilitating maintenance and generalization of academic skills; and for helping students with mild to moderate disabilities recognize relationships across disciplines.
+- 6.1 Demonstrate knowledge of national, state, and local curriculum standards and the scope and sequence of the general curriculum, including grade-level content-area curricula. - 6.2 Demonstrate the ability to prepare and organize materials to implement daily lesson plans, provide instructional accommodations and modifications, differentiate instruction, and make responsive adjustments to instruction based on ongoing observations and formative or summative assessment data, according to the needs of students with mild to moderate disabilities. - 6.3 Demonstrate the ability to apply the principles of universal design for learning (UDL) in regard to instructional planning and delivery for students with mild to moderate disabilities. - 6.4 Demonstrate the ability to apply strategies for developing and selecting specialized instructional content, resources, and technologies for students with mild to moderate disabilities that respond to students' cultural, linguistic, and gender differences; learning strengths; and academic and social abilities, attitudes, interests, and values. - 6.5 Apply knowledge of research-supported methods and high-leverage practices for providing reading and written language instruction to all students with mild to moderate disabilities. - 6.6 Apply knowledge of research-supported methods and high-leverage practices for providing mathematics instruction to all students with mild to moderate disabilities. - 6.7 Apply knowledge of research-supported methods and high-leverage practices for providing science and social studies instruction to all students with mild to moderate disabilities. - 6.8 Demonstrate knowledge of methods for teaching students with mild to moderate disabilities learning strategies for addressing areas of need in executive functioning (e.g., perception, attention, language processing, memory, retrieval). - 6.9 Demonstrate knowledge of methods for teaching students to use selfassessment, problem-solving, and other cognitive strategies, including cognitive behavioral interventions, to meet their needs. - 6.10 Demonstrate knowledge of effective strategies for teaching essential concepts, vocabulary, and content across the general curriculum; for facilitating maintenance and generalization of academic skills; and for helping students with mild to moderate disabilities recognize relationships across disciplines.

-Copyright © 2014 Pearson Education, Inc. or its affiliate(s).
+Copyright © 2020 Pearson Education, Inc. or its affiliate(s).
 All rights reserved.
-Evaluation Systems, Pearson, P.O.
-Box 226, Amherst, MA 01004
+Evaluation Systems, Pearson, 300 Venture Way, Hadley, MA 01035